 Listen to FEM-aFFINITY catalogue essay If Collaboration is the Method, Activism is the Intention by curator Dr Catherine Bell pp. 19-24 (read by by Arts Project Australia communications coordinator Tahney Fosdike).

-The Festival of the Photocopier Zine Fair
+POP UP STALL: The Festival of the Photocopier Zine Fair

 The largest annual zine fair in the Southern Hemisphere

 Bronwyn Hack is known for her multi-faceted practice which spans sculpture, painting, printmaking and ceramics.
 Throughout her career, she has maintained an interest in animals, the body and bones, which carries through to her artist zines with their study of torture and gore throughout history.